Hughes Helicopters

 Hughes Helicopters was a major manufacturer of military and civilian helicopters from the 1950s to the 1980s.

 The company began in 1947, as a unit of Hughes Aircraft, then was part of the Hughes Tool Company after 1955.
 It became the Hughes Helicopter Division, Summa Corporation in 1972, and was reformed as Hughes Helicopters, Inc. in 1981.
 However, throughout its history, the company was informally known as "Hughes Helicopters".
-It was sold to McDonnell Douglas in 1984 and made a subsidiary under the name McDonnell Douglas Helicopter Systems.
-See MD Helicopters for history of the company after this acquisition.
-In 1997 McDonnell Douglas merged with Boeing with Boeing as the surviving company.
+It was sold to McDonnell Douglas in 1984 and made a subsidiary under the name McDonnell Douglas Helicopter Systems, which was later renamed MD Helicopters when McDonnell Douglas merged with Boeing.

 History

 In 1947, Howard Hughes redirected the Hughes Aircraft Company's efforts from airplanes to helicopters.
 The effort began in earnest in 1948, when helicopter manufacturer Kellett Autogiro Corporation sold their latest design to Hughes for production.
 The XH-17 "Sky Crane" first flew in October 1952, but was commercially unsuccessful.
 In 1955 the company began building light helicopters when Howard Hughes split the helicopter production unit from the Hughes Aircraft Co., and reconstituted it with the Hughes Tool Co. as the Hughes Tool Co.
 Aircraft Division, with a focus on the production of light helicopters.